 The following awards are established for exhibits that fall within the classification definitions below.
 Because of the nature of the classification system (based on an exhibit's theme, rather than the type of numismatic material that is being displayed), there are no restrictions on the mix of material.
 An exhibit that can be shown in more than one class may be shown in the class of the exhibitor's choice.
-First through third place receives a numismatic item and a certificate.
+First through third places receive a numismatic item and a certificate.
 Even with a single entry in a class, the chief judge may elect to withhold all awards.

-- Class 1: History & Politics (Radford Stearns Memorial) Exhibits dealing with historical or political events. - Class 2: Economics (Radford Stearns Memorial) Exhibits dealing with monetary and financial systems or economic events such as panics and inflations. - Class 3: Geography (Radford Stearns Memorial) -Exhibits that describe natural or cultural assets, the distribution of populations or exploration. - Class 4: Common Element (Radford Stearns Memorial) -Exhibits showing material linked by design such as elephants or bridges, or by theme such as World's Fair. - Class 5: The Arts (Radford Stearns Memorial) Exhibits that explore any aspect of fine or applied arts. - Class 6: Science (Radford Stearns Memorial) -Exhibits dealing with theoretical or applied science, including the technology of manufacturing numismatic items. - Class 7: Emeritus (ANA Award) Exhibits by individuals not otherwise eligible to exhibit competitively, or exhibits that have won Best-of-Show at any convention or have twice won in class competition at the National Money Show.
+Class 1: History & Politics (Radford Stearns Memorial) - Exhibits dealing with historical or political events.
+Class 2: Economics (Radford Stearns Memorial) - Exhibits dealing with monetary and financial systems, or economic events such as panics and inflations.

+Class 3: Geography (Radford Stearns Memorial) - Exhibits that describe natural or cultural assets, the distribution of populations, or exploration.

+Class 4: Common Element (Radford Stearns Memorial) - Exhibits showing material linked by design, such as elephants or bridges, or by theme, such as a world's fair.

+Class 5: The Arts (Radford Stearns Memorial) - Exhibits that explore any aspect of fine or applied arts.

+Class 6: Science (Radford Stearns Memorial) - Exhibits dealing with theoretical or applied science, including the technology of manufacturing numismatic items.

+Class 7: Emeritus (ANA award) - Exhibits by individuals not otherwise eligible to exhibit competitively, or exhibits that have won best-of-show at any ANA convention or have twice won in class competition at the National Money Show[®].
 Any other exhibit may also be entered at the exhibitor's option.
-The winner of this class does not advance to Best-of-Show judging.
+The winner of this class does not advance to best-of-show judging.

-AMERICAN